waifu-motivator/waifu-motivator-plugin/docs/plugin.md

-# Waifu Motivator plugin
+# Waifu Motivator Plugin

-Simple and open-sourced Jetbrains IDE plugin that your waifu motivates you and helps you work on your coding
+A collection of open-sourced Jetbrains IDE plugins that bring <i>Waifus</i> in to help keep your motivation to complete during your coding challenges.
-    challenges.